mindspore-ai/docs/docs/mindspore/source_en/model_train/dataset/cache.md

 ## Data Cache Process

-Before using the cache service, you need to install MindSpore and set the relevant environment variables.

-> At present, data cache can only be performed in the Linux environment.
+> - At present, data cache can only be performed in the Linux environment.
 Ubuntu, EulerOS and CentOS can refer to the [relevant tutorials](https://help.ubuntu.com/community/SwapFaq#How_do_I_add_a_swap_file.3F) to learn how to increase the swap memory space.
-In addition, since the use of cache may cause the server's memory shortage, it is recommended that users increase the server's swap memory space to more than 100GB before using the cache.
+> - In addition, since the use of cache may cause the server's memory shortage, it is recommended that users increase the server's swap memory space to more than 100GB before using the cache.
+> - The following commands are executed in the Jupyter manner, and the `!` command's primary role in Jupyter Notebook is to execute operating system commands.

 ### 1. Start the Cache Server